Rory-Mac/personal-website/_posts/2023-08-18-Limbic-Resonance.markdown

 feelings of pleasure, fear, anxiety, and anger.
 Humans decide which tools to create and maintain across time, acting as a selective pressure.
 Limbic resonance exists as the trait we select for.
 We will expend energy to construct and maintain the tools that maximally satiate our base desires.
 As a simple example, the hammer and the nail, which we can use to transform wooden slats and planks into complex dwelling spaces, indirectly enables us to feel safe rather than unsafe and cozy rather than vulnerable.
-Hence, it has survived across time.
+This is why it has survived across time.
 Tools will be outcompeted by other tools since we humans select not just for the tools that successfully satiate our base desires, but for the tools that maximally satiate our base desires.
 We can reason that a tool is of use if we can follow a causal chain from the tool back to our own personal satisfaction.
 Consider a bear in the forest, walking about in search of shelter until it stumbles across a nice looking cave.
 The